Mondlied/GMScreen/README.md

 # Browser compatibility

 The app was tested on Firefox 113.0.1 .
 No work was spent to make it work for other browsers for now.

+For mobile browsers several features probably don't work at all.